popkristina/rag_poc_solution/README.md

 ## 1. OBJECTIVE

-The objectives of the final system are the same as the one of the POC, except there should be another one included: Cost savings.
+The objectives of the final system are the same as the one of the POC, except there should be another one included: **Cost savings**.

 In order to achieve cost savings, the following should be true: